kyakusahmed/iReporter/README.md

 Features User side:

 -    Signup page using personal information.
--  Login page using Email and Password
+-    Login page using Email and Password.
 -    create a red-flag record.
--  create an intervention record
+-    create an intervention record.
--  delete a red-flag or intervention record
+-    delete a red-flag or intervention record.
--  add videos or image to either red-flag or intervention record
+-    add videos or image to either red-flag or intervention record.
--  add geolocation to either red-flag or intervention record
+-    add geolocation to either red-flag or intervention record.
--  view all user red-flag  or intervention records a user has created
+-    view all user red-flag  or intervention records a user has created.

 User's profile where a User can view
 -  the number of red-flags/interventions that has been resolved